Costume Contest Rules

 Contestants can compete in the following categories:

-Kids, Novice, Group, Performance, and Artisan/Master
+Kids, Novice, Group, Performance, Journeyman, Master

 Awards will be given for: